-- Get all of the trash out, including the greasy French Fries between the seats.
+- Get all of the trash out (greasy French Fries between the seats).

-- Remove everything from the glove box except the owner’s manual, insurance papers and the registration (buy a replacement owner’s manual if it’s missing).
+- Empty the glove box except the owner’s manual, insurance papers and the registration (buy a replacement owner’s manual if it’s missing).

-- Fix all switches, knobs, handles, etc. that do not work properly (a clear sign the car was not maintained).
+- Fix switches, knobs or handles that aren’t working properly (a clear sign the car was not maintained).

 - Make sure the A/C blows cold.
 If not, have it serviced.
-Also, if the A/C smells bad, have it treated.
+If it smells bad, have it treated.

 - Clean and treat door, hood and trunk seals and treat with a vinyl & rubber protectant.

 - Clean out the trunk.
-There should be nothing in the trunk that did not originally come with the car.
-Make sure the spare tire and jack are clean and stowed where they belong.
+Make sure the spare tire and jack are clean and stowed.
 A rusty jack should be cleaned and repainted or replaced.
 Remove any moisture from the trunk.

 - Vacuum the interior until every last crumb is gone.